-Continuance in the College is contingent upon compliance with officials rules, regulations, requirements, and procedures of the University and the College of Nursing.
-The student is responsible for reading the contents of this handbook and the Undergraduate Bulletin pertinent to the College of Nursing and otherwise becoming informed and fulfilling all courses and degree requirements in proper sequence with satisfactory scholarship.
+Continuance in the College is contingent upon compliance with officials' rules, regulations, requirements, and procedures of the University and the College of Nursing.
+The student is responsible for reading the contents of this handbook, the Undergraduate Bulletin pertinent to the College of Nursing, and the Student Code of Conduct, which discusses all forms of academic and non-academic misconduct for which discipline may be imposed.
+The Student Code of Conduct is set forth in full at the end of this handbook.
+Students must fulfill all courses and degree requirements in proper sequence with satisfactory scholarship.
 In case of doubt regarding any matter affecting his or her standing as a student, the student should consult with his/her advisor.
 The faculty reserves the right to amend or revise the policies and requirements set forth in the College of Nursing.

-A student may be required to withdraw from the College when, in the judgment of the faculty, behavior demonstrates that the student is unsuited for nursing (see Exclusion, page 2).
+A student may be excluded from the College when, in the academic judgment of the faculty, the student's professional behavior demonstrates that the student is unsuited for nursing (see Exclusion, page 2) (See "Professional Conduct" under Essential Requirements section.)

-Refer to Student Rights and Responsibilities for the University in the Undergraduate Bulletin.
+Also refer to Student Rights and Responsibilities for the University in the Undergraduate Bulletin.